wrritam/full_stack_assessment_skeleton/docs/README.md

 ### solution

-> put your solution here
+> explain briefly your solution for this problem here

 ## Submission Guidelines